MkDay/Post-Collection-Part-2/JS_return_keyword.md

-# JS return keyword
+# return keyword JavaScript - A little thing I didn't care about until now

-Many of us including me, don't care about some of the tiny pieces in a programming language that maybe play a major role in most of the cases.
+Many of us including me, don't care about some of the tiny pieces in a programming language that maybe play a major part of most of the cases.

 By considering JavaScript, **_return_** keyword becomes more crucial, because every built-in function or custom function may have a return value that defines using this *return* keyword.